NBC News contributor raises suspicions over Trump's order to fly US flags half-staff until Aug. 8

 “The president says that we will fly our flags at half-mast until August 8, that’s 8/8.
 Now I’m not going to imply that he did this deliberately, but I am using it as an example of the ignorance of the adversary that’s being demonstrated by the White House,” Figliuzzi continued.
 “The numbers 8/8 are very significant in the neo-Nazi and the white supremacy movement.
 Why?
 Because the letter ‘H’ is the eighth letter of the alphabet, and to them, the numbers 8/8 stand for ‘Heil Hitler."

 “So we’re going to be raising the flag back up at dusk on 8/8.
 No one’s thinking about this.
-No one’s giving the advice, or he’s rejecting the advice,” he continued.
+No one’s giving the advice, or he’s rejecting the advice,” he added.

 TRUMP CONDEMNS ‘WHITE SUPREMACY,’ CALLS FOR MENTAL HEALTH AND GUN REFORMS AFTER DOUBLE MASS SHOOTINGS